-- Minimum 10 years of demonstrable experience related to social and environmental safeguards and/or impact assessment in an international development context (Max Point 15); - Demonstrable experience in completing Indigenous Peoples Plans (Max Point 5); - Demonstrable experience of in carrying out an ESMF in line with SES guidelines is required (Max Point 10); - Knowledge of human rights, including child labor and indigenous peoples (i.e. Free, Prior and Informed Consent and/or Indigenous Peoples Plans) (Max Point 10); - Work experience with sustainable development environmental management issues, as related to decentralized renewable energy such as mini-grids is an asset (Max Point 10); - Work experience in African countries an asset (Max Point 5); - Previous working experience with GEF project agencies and familiarity with GEF and UNDP policies, procedures and practices are assets (Max Point 5).
+- Minimum 10 years of demonstrable experience related to social and environmental safeguards and/or impact assessment in an international development context (Max 15 points); - Demonstrable experience of in carrying out an ESMF in line with SES guidelines is required (Max 10 points); - Knowledge of human rights, including child labor and indigenous peoples (i.e. Free, Prior and Informed Consent and/or Indigenous Peoples Plans) (Max 10 points); - Work experience with sustainable development environmental management issues, as related to decentralized renewable energy such as mini-grids, is an asset (Max 10 points); - Work experience in African countries an asset (Max 5 points); - Previous working experience with GEF project agencies and familiarity with GEF and UNDP policies, procedures and practices are assets (Max 5 points).

-Language:
+Language

-• Excellent oral and written communication skills in English and French (Pass/Fail).
+• Excellent oral and written communication skills in English (Pass/Fail).